GOWRS Partner Interview - Episode 4: Oiled Wildlife Care Network

-In this episode, Paul Kelway, OSRL’s Wildlife Preparedness and Response Manager, is joined by Mike Ziccardi, Director of California's Oiled Wildlife Care Network in our interview series with wildlife response organisations participating in the Global Oiled Wildlife Response System (GOWRS) Project.
+In this fourth episode in the GOWRS Partner Interview series, Paul Kelway, OSRL’s Wildlife Preparedness and Response Manager, is joined by Mike Ziccardi, Director of California's Oiled Wildlife Care Network.

 If you wish to watch the video of this interview, you can view it here.

 Listen to the Interview with Oiled Wildlife Care Network (OWCN)

 Paul: Well, Mike, thank you so much for making the time to speak with me today.

 Mike: Thank you Paul for the opportunity.

 Paul: This is the fourth of our episodes interviewing organisations from the Gowers Project.
 In the last interview, JD Bergeron from International Bird Rescue introduced briefly the Oiled Wildlife Care Network, but can you perhaps elaborate on that just to introduce the network?
 What's the mission and where and how do you carry out that work?